scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

 ![](.//media/image95.png)

-h)  Add an RSS feed, so your dashboard users can stay up to date on this
+:point_right: **Add an RSS feed, so your dashboard users can stay up to date on this
-    important topic.
+    important topic.**

-    i.
-Select RSS Feed from menu
+- Select RSS Feed from menu

 ![](.//media/image44.png)